How a DigitalOcean Firewall Rule Silently Dropped 23% of Production Traffic for 11 Days

 gets SYN-ACK) │ │

 The fix was a single rule deletion.
-The rogue 1024–65535 rule had no legitimate purpose — it was added during a "security hardening" session where I misread DigitalOcean's documentation and confused their stateless Cloud Firewall with a stateful iptables setup.
+The rogue 1024–65535 rule had no legitimate purpose.
+I had added it during a "security hardening" session where I misread the docs and mentally treated the Cloud Firewall like stateful iptables.
+Classic case of applying the wrong mental model to a product whose name sounds familiar.

-We chose not to switch to a stateful firewall (iptables with conntrack inside the Droplet) because the Cloud Firewall is simpler to audit across multiple Droplets from a central place.
-Instead, we adopted a strict review process: every firewall change now requires a second engineer to read it against the DigitalOcean statefulness documentation before applying.
+We considered moving to stateful iptables with conntrack inside the Droplet and decided against it.
+The Cloud Firewall is easier to audit across multiple Droplets from one place, and the real problem was a human one.
+Every firewall change now gets a second engineer to read it against the DigitalOcean statefulness docs before it ships.

 FIREWALL RULE CHANGE PROCESS (after incident)